ShovelsAI/shovels-marketing/content/pages/contractor-directory.md

         <span class="elaboration-card_title">CSVs and APIs</span>
       </dt>
       <dd class="elaboration-card_text-container">
-        <p class="flex-auto">You can always consume Shovels data directly through our CSV reports and APIs for fast and efficient integration into your applications.</p>
+        <p class="flex-auto">You can download to CSV directly from Shovels to analyze or transfer into your other applications.</p>
       </dd>
     </div>
   </dl>